bbreslauer/wash-sale-tracker/README.md

 | Is Replacement | Boolean (the strings true/false) | Optional.
 True if the lot was used as a replacement lot. |
 | Loss Processed | Boolean (the strings true/false) | Optional.
 True if the lot is a loss and has been processed. |

+## Notes

-Note: It could be possible for a wash sale to cause losses to travel backwards in time, potentially for multiple years, if a replacement lot is sold before the loss is sold.
+It could be possible for a wash sale to cause losses to travel backwards in time, potentially for multiple years, if a replacement lot is sold before the loss is sold.
 This software does not account for this, and allows the loss to travel backwards in time.

-Note: If multiple lots are bought on the same day and sold on the same day (though the buy and sell dates may be different), this software will not use a lot as a replacement lot if the loss replaced that same lot.
+If multiple lots are bought on the same day and sold on the same day (though the buy and sell dates may be different), this software will not use a lot as a replacement lot if the loss replaced that same lot.
 Specifically, say there are 2 lots of size 10 and 6 shares, named A and B. The 10 A shares would be split into 6 and 4 shares, and the 6 A shares would be replaced with the 6 B shares.
 The 6 B shares will not then be split into 4 shares and 2 shares with the 4 B shares replaced with the 4 A shares.

+## Contributing

 If you commit changes to this software, make sure all tests are passing.
 To verify that all the tests pass: